 - Standalone Project Addressing Primary Prevention Consistent with AIHA Goals—the project promotes occupational health and safety through education, research, training, and development.

 - Development and Promotions of the Industrial/Occupational Hygiene Profession—the project support the development and research of topics that are intrinsic to solving occupational health problems and improving working conditions and environments or builds capacity for IH/OH efforts through education, research, training, and outreach.
 The project scope shall not have boundaries within the realm of the industrial and occupational health profession.

 - Projects Addressing Known or Potential Worker Health Issues—the project may address any emerging or ongoing concerns related to industrial or occupational health, including hazardous workplace exposures, outcomes, and emerging issues of control methods to minimize associated workplace risks.

 - Requested Support Does Not Exceed $3,500 per project—projects that can achieve AIHA goals with smaller overall budgets and still make significant impacts in regions of greatest need will receive a higher ranking.

 - Adequately Describes Needs to Make Project Viable and Successful—the project has a high likelihood that it can achieve its stated objectives within the required project timeframe limit of one year from receiving AIHA funding.

 - Sources of Proposal Support, Technical Assistance, and Collaboration—the project describes how it may work with other organizations and supports and how it fits into a larger picture of regional or host country development.

-- Project Feasibility, Practicality, and Ability to Achieve Results in Public and Environmental Health—whether through prior AIHA microgrant projects or other means, projects or organizations that can show past experience and success in goal-oriented projects will receive higher ranking.
+- Project Feasibility, Practicality, and Ability to Achieve Results in Public and Environmental Health—whether, through prior AIHA microgrant projects or other means, projects or organizations that can show past experience and success in goal-oriented projects will receive a higher ranking.

 5. Reviewers will complete the grant scoring sheet based on their opinions after reading each grant proposal.